Loyola University > Center for Engaged Learning, Teaching, and Scholarship (CELTS) > Engaged Teaching/Scholarship > The Scholarship of Engagement

 The Scholarship of Engagement

-The Center for Experiential Learning serves as an academic support service for faculty members who embrace the scholarship of engagement.
-Based on Loyola University Chicago's mission and vision "to expand knowledge in the service of humanity," the Center for Experiential Learning encourages community-engaged scholarship through our service-learning program, our academic internship program, and our undergraduate research program (LUROP).
+Based on Loyola University Chicago's mission and vision "to expand knowledge in the service of humanity," the Center for Engaged Learning, Teaching and Scholarship serves as an academic support service for faculty members who embrace the scholarship of engagement, in which connections with outside entities transform from outreach to partnerships.
+The Center for Engaged Learning, Teaching and Scholarship encourages community-engaged scholarship through our service-learning program, our academic internship program, and our undergraduate research program (LUROP).

 "The scholarship of engagement means connecting the rich resources of the university to our most pressing social, civic and ethical problems, to our children, to our schools, to our teachers and to our cities..."